 The Smittens are a hard-working, globe-trotting independent American twee pop band from Burlington, Vermont.
 The band is friends first and open-hearted indiepop revolutionaries after that.
-Max Andrucki, Colin Clary, Dana Kaplan, Holly Chagnon, and David Zacharis switch up instruments, song-writing, and singing to create catchy, harmonydriven twee ballads, pop anthems, and queer love songs—always brilliantly lyrical, and often brazenly political.
+Max Andrucki, Missy Bly, Colin Clary, Dana Kaplan, Holly Chagnon, and David Zacharis switch up instruments, song-writing, and singing to create catchy, harmony-driven pop anthems and queer love songs—always brilliantly lyrical, and often brazenly political.
 Preferring to do it themselves, the Smittens handle every step of the process, from recording their own music to creating the distinctive artwork that graces the bands fliers and album covers, and booking tours at home and abroad.

 "each and every song they write is a rampant musical pleasure - they could force a smile on the sourest face.
 'Believe Me' is a delightful album, perfectly timed for the sunshine and full of that summertime innocence" Bearded Magazine

 "Sounding like a Belle & Sebastian brought up solely on Tullycraft instead of all that Bob Dylan and ‘60s soul stuff" Norman Records

 "‘Believe Me’ is twee pop in the best possible way – jolly, carefree and full of character" Shout 4 Music

 "a natty little pop tune" Drowned In Sound